IDinsight/ask-a-question/docs/develop/testing.md

 and run endpoints as desired.

-??? warning "Authorising the `/embedding_search` endpoint"
+??? warning "Authorising the `/embedding_search` and `llm-response` endpoints"
-    To use the `/embedding_search` endpoint, you'll have to Authorise and set the bearer token to the value of `QUESTION_ANSWER_SECRET` from the app configs.
+    To use these endpoint, you'll have to Authorise and set the bearer token to the value of `QUESTION_ANSWER_SECRET` from the app configs.

     The default value can be found
     in `core_backend/app/configs/app_config.py` but can be overridden by setting the environment